-In 2015, the County of Los Angeles adopted a General

-Plan Update, creating a policy framework for the roughly 2,650 square miles of unincorporated land in Los Angeles County.
-The General Plan Update divides the County into 11 geographic zones ("Planning Areas").
-The creation of Planning Areas accounts for the diversity of communities within unincorporated areas of the County, and allows the DRP to develop and implement Area Plans that are specifically focused on community-based planning initiatives.
+In 2015, the County of Los Angeles adopted a General Plan Update, creating a policy framework for the roughly 2,650 square miles of unincorporated land in Los Angeles County.
+The General Plan Update divides the County into 11 geographic regions ("Planning Areas").
+The creation of Planning Areas accounts for the diversity of communities within unincorporated areas of the County, and allows the Department of Regional Planning (DRP) to develop and implement Area Plans that are specifically focused on community-based planning initiatives.